 Further, learning networking skills with our Cisco Training courses will help you answer more such Cisco CCNA interview questions and learn further advanced networking technologies.

-These are the basic CCNA interview questions and answers asked to beginners.
+These are the basic CCNA interview questions and answers asked of beginners.

 The OSI (Open Systems Interconnection) model is a conceptual framework that standardizes the functions of communication systems into seven distinct layers, from physical transmission of data to application-level services.
 These layers are: